-This entry on "the German case" will come in four steps
+This paper 1 will come in four steps

-- first, an overview of the development and setting of the provision of public utilities (Daseinsvorsorge) by local government will be given. - Second, the impact which recent EU deregulation policy has had on this sector. - Third, energy provision will be dealt with as a case in point - Finally, some concluding remarks will be made.
+- first, an overview of the development and setting of the provision of public utilities (Daseinsvorsorge) by local government as a traditional responsibility and field of German local government. - Second, the impact which recent EU deregulation policy has had on this sector. - Third, energy provision will be dealt with as a case in point - Finally, some concluding remarks will be made.